Cragady/sac/README.md

 * Optional programs built to measure clicks per second (this will likely be better than a browser if you have hundreds of tabs open like me)

 Optional programs built in C++ because Win32 API likes C++ just a little bit better than C. I could've found a way to do it purely in C, but OOP made it fly by just a bit quicker, and since these metric programs aren't the main focus here, I didn't want to do it in C. And as much of a pain `windows.h` is, I didn't want to fight against it more than necessary. `FactoryBuildFactoryToBuildSomeStructThatFeedsIntoAnotherClassToConstructALittleBrush`.

+## Clay to ImGui

+As of the commit that this readme update is happening, I'll be moving from Clay to ImGui.
+There may be what I'm looking for in Clay, but I know where it is in ImGui without loafing through a lot of code.
+I want an input field that handles input, but I also do not want to have to build it myself.
+That could possibly be a latter project, but for now I want to focus on the auto-clicker part of this project.

 ## Usage